-The College offers alternative course sequences that fulfill each of these requirements, as listed on the Chicago Careers in Health Professions (CCIHP) website at chicagocareers.uchicago.edu/healthprofessions/.
+The College offers alternative course sequences that fulfill each of these requirements, as listed on the Chicago Careers in Health Professions (CCIHP) website at ccihp.uchicago.edu.

 CCIHP strongly recommends that students consider taking two upper-level biology courses as well as a course in biochemistry and a course in statistics.
 Some health professions schools have additional requirements.
 To ensure all requirements are met, students are encouraged to check directly with schools of interest.